puppetlabs/puppet-docs/source/pe/3.3/install_pe_mono.markdown

 >
 >- The machine you run the installer from must have the same OS/architecture as your PE deployment.
 >
->- Please ensure that port 3000 is reachable, as the web-based installer uses this port.
+>- Please ensure that port 3000 is reachable on the machine you're running the installer from, as the web-based installer uses this port.
 You can close this port when the installation is complete.
+If you cannot connect directly to port 3000, we suggest [port forwarding (or "tunneling" to) the installer via SSH](#port-forwarding-to-the-installer).
 >
 >- The web-based installer does not support sudo configurations with `Defaults targetpw` or `Defaults rootpw`.
 Make sure your `/etc/sudoers` file does not contain, or else comment out, those lines.
 >